 According to Mastercard, the average cost of onboarding a merchant is $250 USD.
 That figure includes staff time, support tickets, rework, compliance handling, and systems overhead.
 And that's before the merchant processes a single transaction.

 McKinsey reports that 35% of merchants drop out of the onboarding process due to delays or poor user experience.
-That means one-third of your sales pipeline is being lost — not because of risk rejection, but because of avoidable friction.
+That means one-third of your sales pipeline is being lost.
+Not because of risk rejection, but because of avoidable friction.

 The cost isn't just operational.
 It's commercial.